Fall 2018 Exhibition: Jubilation Inflation by Tamar Ettun

 Jubilation Inflation unifies different areas of the artist's practice in a multifaceted examination of trauma, healing, and radical empathy.

 On view in the museum’s East Gallery from October 12 to December 15, 2018, this solo exhibition consists of several parts.
 At the center, there is an intimate compartment containing an installation of interactive audio work.
-It is surrounded by mixed media sculptures, a selection of experimental videos, and four inflatable room-sized environments where visitors will be enveloped by a climate of vivid color.
+It is surrounded by mixed media sculptures, experimental videos, and four inflatable room-sized environments where visitors will be enveloped by a climate of vivid color.
 Influenced by the avant-garde individualism of mid-twentieth century art movements such as Fluxus and Gutai, Ettun asks us to explore the experience of play.
 Playfulness, in the context of her work, offers us a chance to process our engagement with the world.
-The selection of artist videos includes work by Alika Cooper, Cheryl Donegan, Trulee Hall, Joan Jonas, and Jen Liu.
+A video program of colorful, feminist, funny, and poetic works composed by Ettun will accompany the exhibition.
+This program will include works by Alika Cooper (Chthonic (Ivy), 2018), Cheryl Donegan (Cheryl , 2005), Trulee Hall (The Blue Fertile, 2018), Joan Jonas (Reanimation, 2010/2012/2013), and Jen Liu (Pink Slime Caesar Shift, 2018).

-Tina Wang, a long time collaborator and “mover” from Ettun's New York performance ensemble, The Moving Company, will visit Las Vegas to collaborate with local dancers in a live improvisation of ritual-like actions that interweave personal vocabularies of object-oriented movement with the generation of a unique community.
-Movement is essential to Ettun’s work.
-Even her still sculptures have been constructed so that they seem to gesture like human bodies.
+Movement is essential to Ettun’s work, even her still sculptures have been constructed so that they seem to gesture like human bodies.
 Made from cloth and found objects, they encounter the space of the gallery with an aura of vulnerable personhood.
 That atmosphere of vulnerability extends into the snug central area of the exhibition where a video shows us how interactions with soda bottles, sardine tins, and other commodities can become primal expressions of alarm and desire.
 Flights of paratroopers in another video invert their encounter with the sky and float back into their planes.
+On October 12, 2018, at 6:15 pm, local dancers from the UNLV Department of Dance will perform Blue from the repertoire of The Moving Company, a performance art ensemble and collective.
+A collaborative rehearsal process led by the mover Tina Wang will reinterpret Blue with specific motions and placements.
+This piece is a live improvisation of ritual-like actions that interweave personal vocabularies of object-oriented movement with a contemporary community.

 The question of negotiating a world where we are exposed to both pain and joy has played a constant role in Ettun’s career.
 The human potential for transformation through empathy has absorbed her since her upbringing in Israel where she lived with two siblings suffering from cystic fibrosis and eventually witnessed the numbing impact of institutional brutality when she was conscripted into a military parachute regiment as a young adult.